Automatic Target Detection for Sparse Hyperspectral Images: Main Contribution

 We relax the rank term and the $||.||_{2,0}$ term to their convex proxies.
-More precisely, we use nuclear norm $||\mathbf{L}||_*$ as a surrogate for the rank$(\mathbf{L})$ term, and the $l_{2,1}$ norm for the $l_{2,0}$ norm\footnote{A natural suggestion could be that the rank of $\mathbf{L}$ usually has a physical meaning (e.g., number of endmembers in background), and thus, why not to minimize the latter two terms in eq. \eqref{eq:convex_model} with the constraint that the rank of $\mathbf{L}$ should not be larger than a fixed value $d$?
+More precisely, we use the nuclear norm $||\mathbf{L}||_*$ as a surrogate for the rank$(\mathbf{L})$ term, and the $l_{2,1}$ norm for the $l_{2,0}$ norm.\footnote{A natural suggestion could be that the rank of $\mathbf{L}$ usually has a physical meaning (e.g., number of endmembers in background), and thus, why not to minimize the latter two terms in Eq. \eqref{eq:convex_model} with the constraint that the rank of $\mathbf{L}$ should not be larger than a fixed value $d$?
 That is,

 In our opinion, assuming that the number of endmembers in background is known exactly will be a strong assumption and our work will be less general as a result.
 One can assume $d$ to be some upper bound, in which case, the suggested formulation is a possible one.
 However, solving such a problem (with a hard constraint that the rank should not exceed some bound) is in general a NP-hard problem, unless there happens to be some special form in the objective which allows for a tractable solution.
-Thus, we adopt the soft constraint form with the nuclear norm as a proxy for the rank of $\mathbf{L}$; this is an approximation commonly done in the field and is found to give good solutions in many problems empirically.}. \\ \\ We now need to solve the following convex minimization problem: Problem \eqref{eq:convex_model} is solved via an alternating minimization of two subproblems.
-Specifically, at each iteration $k$:
+Thus, we adopt the soft constraint form with the nuclear norm as a proxy for the rank of $\mathbf{L}$; this is an approximation commonly done in the field and is found to give good solutions in many problems empirically.}

+We now need to solve the following convex minimization problem: Problem \eqref{eq:convex_model} is solved via an alternating minimization of two sub-problems.
+Specifically, at each iteration $k$,